saxix/django-admin-extra-buttons/README.md

 ![my image](https://raw.githubusercontent.com/saxix/django-admin-extra-buttons/develop/docs/images/screenshot.png)

 This is a full rewriting of the original `django-admin-extra-url`.
-It provides decorators to easily add custom buttons to Django Admin pages.
+It provides decorators to easily add custom buttons to Django Admin pages as well add views to any ModelAdmin

 It allows to create wizards, actions and/or links to external resources as well as api only views.